Pandaqi/Pandaqi-Blog/pandaqi-blog/content/tutorials/deploy-phaser-game-for-mobile/index.md

 I was in the same position.
 Thus I looked for the easiest way to do it and will now teach that to you!

 _This guide was written in June of 2024, shortly after major updates to all crucial components.
-I expect it to be valid for a long time, but be cautious anyway._
+I expect it to be valid for a long time, but be cautious anyway.
+CapacitorJS also seems a promising alternative and might be evaluated in the future._

 > This should also work for iOS, but you need an Apple device for that.
 I don't have one, so I can't test it or comment on it further.